Electronic Signatures

 • Decreased human errors: Advanced digital signature authentication ensures your contract parties are verified and you avoid human errors.

-• Greater accessibility: Documents can be signed and processed from anywhere and with any device or operating system.
+• Greater accessibility: Documents can be signed and processed anywhere and with any device or operating system.

-• Legal protection: Electronic signatures are protected by the law, just like handwritten “wet” signatures.
+• Legal protection: Electronic signatures are protected by the law, like handwritten “wet” signatures.

 Types of legal signatures